ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/object-storage.md

 8. Finally, you can configure permissions for the internal clickpipes user.

   **Permissions:** ClickPipes will create a dedicated user for writing data into a destination table.
 You can select a role for this internal user using a custom role or one of the predefined role:
     - `Full access`: with the full access to the cluster.
-It might be useful if you use Materialized View or Dictionary with the destination table.
+Required if you use Materialized View or Dictionary with the destination table.
     - `Only destination table`: with the `INSERT` permissions to the destination table only.

   ![permissions](./images/cp_step5.png)